-If you have a business bank account any fees associated with that bank account is tax deductible.
-Now, what most people don’t know is fees that, you know, like for PayPal, that takes a percentage and different payment processing, so lots of different companies use lots of different payment processors like a e-wallet or something like that.
+If you have a business bank account any fees associated with that bank account is tax-deductible.
+Now, what most people don’t know is fees that, you know, like for PayPal, that takes a percentage and different payment processing, so lots of different companies use lots of different payment processors like an e-wallet or something like that.

-So what I’m particularly talking about is fees that you pay to maintain tools for your business..
-So, for my e-commerce people that have an Amazon store.
-Amazon charges $39.99 a month for you to have your store, so that fee is tax deductible.
-If you pay a monthly fee for, an affiliate product that you might be an affiliate for, those fees are tax deductible.
-So, any type of fees that you need to pay to maintain a business product, tool or education,, those fees are tax deductible.
+I’m particularly talking about fees that you pay to maintain tools for your business.
+So, for my eCommerce people that have an Amazon store.
+Amazon charges $39.99 a month for you to have your store so that fee is tax-deductible.
+If you pay a monthly fee for an affiliate product that you might be an affiliate for, those fees are tax-deductible.
+So, any type of fees that you need to pay to maintain a business product, tool or education, those fees are tax-deductible.

 SaveYourBucks.com is a free website, but if a membership area with advanced training was offered, that monthly fee would be deductible.

 This is one of those categories, especially for my folks that have a physical product that you don’t need to overlook!
-If you give samples to people, then those cost are tax deductible.
+If you give samples to people, then those costs are tax-deductible.

 You’d be able to substantiate that deduction and so, one of the tips that I give my network marketing friends that have physical products is that for your samples you don’t get volume on, you only get volume for full-size products.

 So, if you’ve got a full-size product then you can give samples away.
-If you give a lotion to your host if you market skin care products or the bottle of wine you use, .
-If you host a wine tasting parties.
+If you give a lotion to your host if you market skincare products or the bottle of wine you use.
+If you host wine-tasting parties.
 As long as you use the entire product for samples.

-So your mileage.. if you’re going to networking events & you’re traveling to and from the airport, if you are delivering product, or attending a local meet up group, those miles are tax deductible.
+So your mileage, if you’re going to networking events & you’re traveling to and from the airport, if you are delivering a product, or attending a local meetup group, those miles are tax-deductible.
 Again, your documentation is the key.
-The date from and to, the customer, why you went there, to deliver a product, and the amount of miles.
+The date from and to, the customer, why you went there, to deliver a product, and the number of miles.
 If you just go to one customer and come back, you get that round trip mileage.
 But if you’re out making your rounds then it’s the total of the miles that you run for the day.
 Even if you are delivering products to your relatives in another state during the Thanksgiving Holiday!